-This concept has also been taken up and developed in CityVerve, a smart city demonstrator.
-CLIs were used as a framework to involve citizens in the design process of the smart city and engagement in citizen observatories
+This concept has also been taken up and developed in CityVerve15, a smart city demonstrator.
+CLIs were used as a framework to involve citizens in the design process of the smart city and to define and measure the success of the CityVerve project (Hemment, Woods, Appadoo & Bui, 2016).
+[Knowledge transfer into other projects].